-We have audited the financial statements of The King's School Academy Trust for the year ended 31 August 2020 which comprises the Statement of Financial Activities incorporating income and expenditure account, the Balance Sheet, Cash Flow Statement and Notes to the Financial Statements, including a summary of significant accounting policies.
+We have audited the financial statements of The King's School Academy Trust for the year ended 31 August 2021 which comprises the Statement of Financial Activities, the Balance Sheet, Cash Flow Statement and Notes to the Financial Statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) including FRS102 - The Financial Reporting Standard applicable in the UK and Republic of Ireland.